 Apply to Leland

-Consideration for admission is given to applicants who demonstrate seriousness of purpose, likelihood of satisfactory performance in the degree program, and emotional stability, as well as the presence of and potential for growth in the emotional, moral, and spiritual qualities requisite for the profession of ministry.
-Academic ability, as shown by a minimum GPA of 2.5 (on a 4.00 scale) in a well-balanced curriculum, is required.
+Consideration for admission is given to applicants who demonstrate seriousness of purpose, likelihood of satisfactory performance in the degree program, and emotional stability.
+In addition, applicant's potential for emotional, mental, and spiritual growth will be evaluated.
+Strong academic ability, as shown by a minimum GPA of 2.5 (on a 4.00 scale) in a well-balanced curriculum, is required.

-Prospective students interested in applying for the Master of Theological Studies, the Christian Leadership Master's Program or the Master of the Divinity should first carefully read the Application Instructions and then complete the following:
+Prospective students interested in applying for the Master of Divinity, Master of Theological Studies or, Master of Christian Leadership Program should carefully read the application instructions and complete the application form:

-Application deadlines for master's degree programs are May 1 for Fall enrollment and December 1 for Spring enrollment.
-If you have missed the deadline, contact Debbie McCain Wesley to see about possible alternative arrangements.
+Application deadlines for master's degree programs are June 1 for Fall enrollment and December 1 for Spring enrollment.
+If you have questions, contact the Office of Enrollment

-Prospective students interested in applying for the Graduate Certificate in Theological Studies or the Graduate Certificate in Leadership Studies should first carefully read the Application Instructions and then complete the following:
+Prospective students interested in applying for the Graduate Certificate in Theological Studies or the Graduate Certificate in Leadership Studies should carefully read the application instructions and complete the application form:

-Application deadlines for graduate certificate programs are August 5 for Fall enrollment and January 7 for Spring enrollment.
-If you have missed the deadline, contact Debbie McCain Wesley to see about possible alternative arrangements.
+Application deadlines for graduate certificate programs are August 1 for Fall enrollment and January 1 for Spring enrollment.
+If you have questions, contact the Office of Enrollment

 Prospective students interested in taking one or more classes without entering a certificate or degree program: